Dr. Laleh Amiri-Kordestani, MD

 Co-Chair: Session 4: Radiation therapy and long-term cardiovascular complications

-Visiting Professor to the Faculty of Health & Human Sciences, University of Hertfordshire, The University of Bedfordshire, and to the Prostate Centre, Hatfield, Hertfordshire, UK
+Visiting Professor to the Faculty of Health & Human Sciences, University of Hertfordshire, Hatfield, Hertfordshire; The Prostate Centre, London, United Kingdom

 Dr. Bonnie Ky, MD, MSCE

-Assistant Professor of Medicine and Epidemiology, Division of Cardiology, University of Pennsylvania School of Medicine, Philadelphia, PA
+Assistant Professor of Medicine and Epidemiology, Division of Cardiology, University of Pennsylvania School of Medicine, Philadelphia, PA, USA

-Dr. Bonnie Ky, MD, MSCE is an Assistant Professor of Medicine and Epidemiology at the University of Pennsylvania School of Medicine Division of Cardiology, a Senior Scholar in the Center for Clinical Epidemiology and Biostatistics, and is the Director of the Penn Center for Quantitative Echocardiography.
+Dr. Bonnie Ky, MD, MSCE is an Assistant Professor of Medicine and Epidemiology at the University of Pennsylvania School of Medicine Division of Cardiology, a Senior Scholar in the Center for Clinical Epidemiology and Biostatistics, is the Director of the Penn Center for Quantitative Echocardiography, and Penn Cardio-oncology Research Program.

 Co-Chair: Day 1 Plenary LectureRead More...

 In this role, she leads a highly active NIH-funded translational research program aimed at identifying the underlying mechanisms and predictors of cancer therapy cardiotoxicity in many populations, including breast, renal cell, lung cancer and lymphoma.
 Specifically, her study objectives are to determine the role of mechanistic biomarkers and echocardiography-derived measures of myocardial mechanics in understanding and predicting incident cardiotoxicity and adverse cardiovascular outcomes with cancer treatment.
 She has specialized training in clinical epidemiology, the study of cardiovascular biomarkers, and the use of quantitative echocardiography as tools to understand cardiac remodeling and risk prediction.
 Dr. Ky received her a Bachelor of Science degree in Chemical Engineering from the Massachusetts Institute of Technology.
 She received her Doctor of Medicine degree from the University of Pennsylvania School of Medicine.
 She completed her residency and cardiology fellowship as well as a Masters of Science in Epidemiology at the University of Pennsylvania.
-She is a member of the American College of Cardiology (Cardio-oncology Council), American Heart Association, American Society of Echocardiography (Cardio-oncology Guidelines Writing Committee), American Society of Clinical Oncology (Cardiac Dysfunction in Survivors Writing Committee), Heart Failure Society of America (Chair, Research Committee), International Cardio-Oncology Society (Director, Scientific Committee), National Cancer Institute (NCI) Community Oncology Cardiotoxicity Task Force, and is an invited member of many cardio-oncology expert consensus groups.
+She is a member of the American College of Cardiology (Cardio-oncology Executive Council, Program Committee Leader, Cardio-Oncology Course Director), American Heart Association (Expert Consensus Writing Committees), American Society of Echocardiography (Cardio-oncology Guidelines Writing Committee), American Society of Clinical Oncology (Cardiac Dysfunction in Survivors Writing Committee), Heart Failure Society of America (Chair, Research Committee), International Cardio-Oncology Society (Director, Scientific Committee), and National Cancer Institute (NCI) Community Oncology Cardiotoxicity Task Force.

 Consultant Medical Oncologist, The Royal Marsden NHS Foundation Trust, London, UK